 Publishing and Open Access

 This page provides information on the topic of Open Access (OA).
-Aalen University encourages all researchers to publish OA using the Open Access Policy.
-In case of questions, please contact the Open Access Officer at Aalen University, Ulrike Bretzger, at openaccess@hs-aalen.de.
+Aalen University, which is characterised by strong research, encourages all its researchers to publish OA using the Open Access Policy.
+In the Publication Guidelines you will find information on the clear naming of the university, the clear identification of authors, explanations on the publication process and publication funding as well as information and advice centres.
+In case of any questions, please contact the university's Open Access representative Ulrike Bretzger at openaccess@hs-aalen.de.

 OPUS, the university's repository, lists some theses and also provides a university bibliography.